ahmadexp/IEEE-3335/06 - Performance Specifications/README.md

 Performance metrics for the applicable oscillator/s shall be provided.
 These shall include frequency accuracy and temperature stability.

-Performance metrics applicable for operation ithin the applicable use case should be provided.
-Those metrics should be characterized under both **locked** (synchronized) and **holdover** operating conditions.
+Performance metrics applicable for the characterization of operation within the applicable use case should be provided.
+Those metrics should be characterized under both **locked** (synchronized/syntonized) and **holdover** operating conditions.

 Manufacturers may report the following metrics:
 - Frequency stability (ADEV, TDEV)